MelvinBrem/ai-alchemy/README.md

 ## How to play

-Add any combination of items (up to four) to the right area and click merge.
+Add any combination of items to the right area and click merge.